SouravAgarwal-prog/GIT/README.md

 # GIT
-This is to learn about basucs of git and github
+This is to learn about basics of git and github